 Posted on behalf of Phillips Law Group on Jul 01, 2010 in Auto Accidents

 Anyone who has driven on the roads in Arizona understands that large commercial trucks are a constant presence.
 There are many reasons for this reality, but one unfortunate aspect of the presence of these enormous vehicles is that Arizona trucking accidents can and do happen.
 Any accident involving large trucks leaves behind a wake of destruction given that these vehicles can weigh upwards of 80,000 pounds, which is literally tons more than most other types of vehicles.
 If someone you love has been lost in such an incident, you need to seek the help of an experienced Phoenix trucking accident lawyer.
-In the meantime, below is a brief overview of how wrongful death claims in Arizona tend to proceed following a fatal trucking accident.
+In the meantime, below is a brief overview of how wrongful death claims in Phoenix tend to proceed following a fatal trucking accident.

 A relevant place to start with a look at this issue would be with the statistics regarding Arizona trucking accidents.
 Every year, more than 6,000 such accidents occur in Arizona, leading to more than 1,500 injuries and more than 100 deaths.
 Broken down, this means that at least two people every week are killed in Arizona trucking accidents, and anyone who has lost a loved one in this situation needs immediate legal help.
 The reason is that pursuing an Arizona wrongful death lawsuit against a commercial trucker and trucking company can be complicated.